FOUNDER & EXECUTIVE DIRECTOR

 TAMMIE LANG CAMPBELL

-Tammie Campbell, a graduate of Alcorn State University, is married to Dennis Campbell, Sr. and they have two adult children, Shar-day and Dennis Jr.
+Tammie, a graduate of Alcorn State University, considers her two adult children, Shar-day and Dennis Jr., as her greatest blessings.